cspablocortez/Ovid-Electron/README.md

 ![Screenshot](OW_Ssh.png "OW Screenshot")

+## Usage

 To download and install:

-Go to Releases and download the first file.
+Go to Releases and download the latest one.

 ## License